-This was the Soviet operation within the larger 'Belorussian Strategic Offensive Operation' (‘Bagration’) to clear the German forces from central and eastern Poland (18 July/2 August 1944).
+The 'Lublin-Brest Offensive Operation' was a Soviet undertaking within the larger 'Belorussian Strategic Offensive Operation' ('Bagration') to clear the German forces from central and eastern Poland (18 July/2 August 1944).

 The offensive was executed by the left wing of Marshal Sovetskogo Soyuza Konstantin K. Rokossovsky’s 1st Belorussian Front 1 against Generaloberst Josef Harpe’s Heeresgruppe 'Nordukraine' and Generalfeldmarschall Walter Model’s Heeresgruppe 'Mitte'.